jingdu-cs/GTC/README.md

-# Conditional Generative Total Correlation Learning for Multi-Modal Recommendation
+# Collaborative Identity-Guided Generative Total Correlation Learning for Multi-Modal Recommendation
-This repository contains the official implementation of the model described in the paper "Conditional Generative Total Correlation Learning for Multi-Modal Recommendation".
+This repository contains the official implementation of the model described in the paper "Collaborative Identity-Guided Generative Total Correlation Learning for Multi-Modal Recommendation".
 The framework is designed with a modular architecture to facilitate reproducible experiments in multimodal recommendation.